 For example: contract.pop.generator

-From TDM 8.1 onwards, TDM templates also create inner flows that set default values for table fields based on their types.
-This inner flow is called when the Fabric Catalog is not implemented in the TDM project.
-The inner flow has the following naming convention: ${table name}.typeDefaultsGenerator
+From TDM V8.1 onwards, TDM templates also create inner flows that set default values for table fields based on their types.
+Such inner flows are called when the Fabric Catalog is not implemented in the TDM project.
+The naming convention for the inner flow is: ${table name}.typeDefaultsGenerator

 .